sharadhih/Scientific-Calculator/README.md

 # Scientific-Calculator
-A website of Scientific Calculator using HTML, CSS and Javascript
+A simple website of Scientific Calculator using HTML, CSS and Javascript